-DOUGLAS C MacFARLAND AWARD – This award was established to honor an individual who has provided leadership in the field of blindness and visual impairment and is now retired from the field.
-This individual will have made innovative, significant or outstanding contributions to the education or rehabilitation of people who are visually impaired, through either direct service, professional organizations, research, literature and/or preparation of professionals.
+The Douglas C. MacFarland Award was established to honor an individual who has provided leadership in the field of blindness and visual impairment and who made innovative, significant or outstanding contributions to the education or rehabilitation of people who are visually impaired through either direct service, professional organizations, research, literature and/or preparation of professionals and is retired from the field.
 These contributions should have had an impact on a national or international level.

-RICHARD L WELSH CHAPTER LEADERSHIP AWARD This award was established to recognize professionals who have contributed outstanding efforts in AER chapter leadership.
+The Richard L Welsh Chapter Leadership Award was established to recognize professionals who have contributed outstanding efforts in AER chapter leadership.
 Nominees will demonstrate activity and achievement, either past or current, in the role of AER President-Elect, President, Past-President, Secretary, or Treasurer at the chapter level in the following areas: 1) Overall recognition as a leader who embodies and models the qualities of honesty, common sense, good decision making, communication, commitment to the field of visual impairment and blindness, and respect for diverse opinions; 2) embracing, inspiring, and motivating new membership and leadership at the Chapter level and beyond; 3) inviting collaboration to promote: leadership, membership recruitment, and member retention; and 4) Leadership that inspires joy and passion in the mentoring of new professionals in the field of visual impairment.

 The C. Warren Bledsoe Award is given in recognition of a particularly noteworthy piece of literature in the field of blindness.